GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/troubleshoot/index.md

 Now, if you visit the
-[Protected Audience API demo publisher site](https://publisher-fledge-demo.glitch.me/publisher/index.html?fencedframe) in a browser with Protected Audience API enabled, DevTools displays information about the `bid` and `win` events.
+[Protected Audience API demo publisher site](https://publisher-fledge-demo.glitch.me/publisher/index.html?fencedframe) in a browser with the Protected Audience API enabled, DevTools displays information about the `bid` and `win` events.

 {% Img